DhanteyUD/Notepad/README.md

 # Notepad
-A notepad for saving important notes
+A notepad for writing and saving important notes